- Transitioning to larger containers of products

-- Transitioning to using the right plastics - the most easily recyclable.
+- Transitioning to the right plastics - the most easily recyclable.
 For information on plastic coding and recycling, click here.

 * * * * *

 "The average home car wash uses 80 to 145 gallons of water, according to the International Carwash Association.
 The average commercial car wash uses 45." - Orange County Register

 When you use waterless car wash, you use zero.